Image Score: Learning and Evaluating Human Preferences for Mercari Search: Introduction

-Image quality evaluation has always been a very practical and important task in a wide variety of applications, including image ranking \cite{chang2017aesthetic, chen2023x} and synthetic image generation \cite{xu2024imagereward}.
-Although there are studies that demonstrate that the quality of images affects user behaviour on peer-to-peer marketplaces, like Mercari, they also involve collecting explicit human judgements before exploring human preferences, which might consist of multiple stages of explicit annotation processes \cite{8658403}.
-Thus, these intermediate steps can be both time- and resource-consuming tasks, hence we aim to explore a more cost-efficient approach to assess the impact of images on user behaviour through implicit feedback and synthetic labels, generated by LLM.
 Our main contributions are summarized as follows: \begin{itemize} \item We propose a data generation approach to decouple implicit feedback from relevance, thereby highlighting the contribution of image quality towards user clicks. \item We demonstrate that our LLM-produced image quality labels correlate with user behavior on Mercari, leveraging implicit feedback.
-Thus, we enable the use of clicks in offline model evaluation as one of the key metrics. \item We show that the proposed Image Score model significantly outperforms relevance-based and popularity-based baseline models, such as predicting by CLIP score and historical click-through rate (CTR), at click prediction, demonstrating that we managed to decouple relevance from implicit feedback.
-Moreover, Image Score achieved statistically significant growth in sales, almost 7\% increase in terms of ATPU, on the Web platform, proving its potential towards customer journey optimization on Mercari. \end{itemize} Our findings can be valuable for designing a cost-efficient image quality evaluation pipeline for marketplaces and analyzing the correlation between image quality and implicit feedback.
+Thus, we enable the use of clicks in offline model evaluation as one of the key metrics. \item We show that the proposed Image Score model significantly outperforms relevance-based and popularity-based baseline models, such as predicting by CLIP score and historical click-through rate (CTR), at click prediction.
+This demonstrates that we successfully decouple relevance from implicit feedback.
+Moreover, Image Score achieved statistically significant growth in sales—almost a 7\% increase in terms of ATPU—on the Web platform, proving its potential for customer journey optimization on Mercari. \end{itemize}

+Our findings can be valuable for designing a cost-efficient image quality evaluation pipeline for marketplaces and analyzing the correlation between image quality and implicit feedback.